 Andy Kaufman – Post-Wrestling Career and Lung Cancer Diagnosis

-As the rivalry winded down, opportunities for Andy Kaufman outside of wrestling were drying up.
+Opportunities for Andy Kaufman outside of wrestling were drying up as the rivalry winded down.

-Even though the audience banned him, some say there was an agreement between them that he would be brought back, but this never happened.
+Even though the audience banned him, some say they agreed that he would be brought back, but this never happened.
 Not helping things, other projects like a movie called "Heatbeeps" was a flop, and a Broadway play Kaufman was involved in with Debbie Harry closed after only one night.

 A huge blow came when he was denied admittance into the Transcendental Meditation Organization training sessions because they "found his wrestling too offensive."

 "This was a supposedly loving organization turning him down like a devout Roman Catholic being excommunicated from the church.
 It killed him," according to Bob Zmuda.

-Andy looked for solutions through alternative medicine because the doctors had told him that the only thing they could do was slow it down and that death was inevitable.
+Andy looked for solutions through alternative medicine because the doctors had told him that they could only slow it down and that death was inevitable.
 This was when Kaufman went to the Philippines for something called "Psychic Surgery," a miraculous procedure where a faith healer could supposedly reach into the body and remove the disease.

 Being a former magician, Bob Zmuda could see that the healers were "palming things," and he could see that it wasn´t real.
 Still, for the six weeks he was there, Andy seemingly felt like he was getting better, but ultimately they went back to California when they saw that he went into a relapse.

-On May 16th, 1984, Andy Kaufman passed away due to Kidney failure caused by metastasized large-cell carcinoma in West Hollywood, California, with his family and manager, George Shapiro, by his side.
+On May 16th, 1984, Andy passed away due to Kidney failure caused by metastasized large-cell carcinoma in West Hollywood, California, with his family and manager, George Shapiro, by his side.
 He was thirty-five years old.

 In an odd promo, Jimmy Hart on television claimed that Jerry Lawler, with his piledrivers, had been the cause of Andy Kaufman getting cancer in his brain.
 This promo can be seen below.